qmk/qmk_firmware/keyboards/planck/keymaps/dr_notsokind/Readme.md

+# Dr NotSoKind's layout

+Feel free to ask questions or send suggestions to [me on Twitter](https://twitter.com/pnikosis)

 I love some features from the default layout*, although there are things that definitively I can't get used to.
 The *circuit* layout gave me some good ideas, so I combined both, with some own ideas to fit better my needs.
 BTW, I don't use Dvorak or other layouts than QWERTY, and I'm too old and grumpy for learning something new (I'm lying a bit here, I learn new stuff every day), so nay for other typing layouts

 ## Things I love about the default layout